Gautham020/Administration/README.md

-Welcome to our cutting-edge Education Management Application!
+Welcome to our cutting-edge Administration Management Application!
 This robust web application, built using React and Node.js, is designed to revolutionize the way educational institutions manage trainees and students.
 With a user-friendly interface and powerful functionality, this system empowers institutions to effortlessly track and optimize their training programs.

 Key Features:
 Streamlined Fee Collection: Easily manage fee collection with a hassle-free process that ensures accurate financial records.